wmeints/eventsourcing-and-cqrs-with-marten/README.md

 * New customers can register for a subscription
 * Existing customers can cancel their subscription
-* Customers who canceled before, can resubscribe
+* Customers who canceled before can resubscribe

 ## About the slides